jl4312/iDTech-Java/Lesson 2/Guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e.g. hello, name, cOOl, Java, &1snn, !#hi

-The lowercased data types are called **primitives** and they exhibit some special properties which will be discussed in the methods lesson.
+The lowercased data types (int, double, float, boolean, char) are called **primitives** and they exhibit some special properties which will be discussed in the methods lesson.
 Although the `String` data type is not a primitive it is included in this list because it is very useful and often exhibits the same properties as primitives.

 Note that these data types are all instances of what is formally known as a **reserved word** which means that you cannot use these data types as the names for any variable.
 Java cannot interpret this.